 There are two columns in this file.
 Column A is the ATR number and Column B is the functional classification of the corresponding ATR.
-Row 1 is the label.
+Row 1 is the heading.
 From Row 2, each row entry corresponds to an ATR.
-Therefore, if there are 100 ATRs in a state, then there will be 100 rows of entries in this file.
+Therefore, if there are 100 ATRs in the state, then there should be 100 rows of entries in this file.

 4.0 AADT ESTIMATION